 The Brazilian’s quest back to the title started with Filipino knockout artist Eugene Toquero at ONE: UNION OF WARRIORS in March 2016.
 He survived an early scare after getting knocked down by a Toquero flying knee, only to later show his incredible warrior spirt and resilience.
 He recovered admirably, taking down his Filipino opponent and submitting him with a Brabo choke just seven seconds before the end of the opening stanza.

-That victory earned him a title shot, but with Akhmetov injured, he competed for the ONE Interim World Flyweight Championship instead, going up against Tilek Batyrov at ONE: HEROES OF THE WORLD in Macao.
+That victory earned him a title shot, but with Akhmetov injured, he competed for the ONE Interim World Flyweight Championship instead, going up against Tilek Batyrov at ONE: HEROES OF THE WORLD, also in Macao.
 Although Batyrov put up a valiant effort, Moraes was too much to handle, and submitted Batyrov en route to capturing the interim strap.

 Now, nearly a year removed from that bout, he finally gets another crack at Akhmetov, and will attempt to unify the two titles.
 Moraes, who represents American Top Team and Brazil’s Constrictor Team, has the luxury of knowing his opponent’s strengths and weaknesses from their previous encounter.